Summary: In this post, we will discuss everything about the MySQL Temporary table.

 In the case of a large database, It would be inefficient for the MySQL server to process the same query again and again.

-So it is better to store the results into a temporary table and query data from the same.
+So it is better to store the results in a temporary table and query data from the same.

 CREATE TEMPORARY TABLE temp_students_details SELECT s.roll_no, s.name, p.language FROM students s INNER JOIN programming p ON p.roll_no = s.roll_no;